-After your initial examination, your doctor may request any of the following tests:
+After your initial examination, your doctor may request one or more of the following tests:

-- magnetic resonance imaging (MRI) or computed tomography (CT) scan to study a detailed image of your brain, head, and neck
+- MRI or CT scans to provide detailed images of your brain, head, and neck

 - electroencephalogram (EEG) to measure electrical activity in your brain

-- electromyogram (EMG) to measure the electrical impulses of muscles at rest and during contraction
+- electromyogram (EMG) to measure the electrical impulses of your muscles

-- nerve conduction study (NCS) to measure the strength and speed with which the nerves send electrical signals
+- nerve conduction study (NCS) to measure the strength and speed with which your nerves send electrical signals

-- laboratory blood and urine tests to diagnose an infection or other disease that may be causing the dysarthria
+- blood or urine tests to check for an infection or other disease that may be causing your dysarthria

-- lumbar puncture (spinal tap) to diagnose infections, central nervous system disorders, and brain cancers
+- lumbar puncture to check for infections, central nervous system disorders, or brain cancer

 - neuropsychological tests to measure your cognitive skills and your ability to comprehend speech, reading, and writing

-If your symptoms are related to the side effects of specific medications, your doctor will work to find alternative medications.
-Your doctor also may prescribe medication to treat underlying conditions.
+For example, if your symptoms are related to the side effects of specific medications, your doctor may recommend changes to your medication regimen.

-Your doctor may recommend surgery if your dysarthria is caused by an operable tumor or lesion in your brain or spinal cord, for example.
+If your dysarthria is caused by an operable tumor or lesion in your brain or spinal cord, your doctor may recommend surgery.

-A speech language pathologist may be able to help you improve your communication abilities.
-A speech language pathologist will create a custom treatment plan to address your specific condition.
-You will likely work to:
+A speech-language pathologist may be able to help you improve your communication abilities.
+They may develop a custom treatment plan to help you:

 - Limit cholesterol, saturated fat, and salt in your diet.

-- Don’t use drugs that aren’t prescribed for your conditions.
+- Don’t use drugs that aren’t prescribed by your doctor.